Nanzenji Temple 南禅寺

 Nanzenji is located in the northern Higashiyama area of Kyoto.
 Access Nanzenji from Kyoto Station by bus, subway or taxi.

-It is an easy walk to Nanzenji from nearby bus, train and subway stations.
-Keage Station on the Tozai subway line is the closest station.
-Sanjo Station on the Keihan Main Line is also a brief, 10-minute walk away.
+It is an easy walk to Nanzenji from the nearby bus stop and subway station.
+Keage Station on the Tozai subway line is the closest station, a 7-minute walk.
+The Keage bus stop is only a 10-minute walk from the temple.

-Walking is a great option, as the Philosopher's Path leads directly to Nanzenji from Ginkakuji Temple , otherwise known as the Silver Pavilion.
+Walking is a great option, as the Philosopher's Path leads directly to Nanzenji from Ginkakuji Temple , also known as the Silver Pavilion.

 A day of exploration